to Help You Achieve and Maintain Good Health

 By: Merrily Kuhn, RN, PhD, and David Winston, Herbalist, AHG

 An in-depth, research based discussion of herbal therapy.
-Includes informaton on the plant, action, use, side effects, contraindications, toxicity, pregnancy/lactation and children warnings, long-term safety and drug interactions.
+Includes information on the plant, action, use, side effects, contraindication, toxicity, pregnancy/lactation and children warnings, long-term safety and drug interactions.
 Lippincott Publishing.